Parliamentary Commissioner for the Environment: Role

-The Commissioner is one of three officers of Parliament (the Ombudsmen and the controller and auditor general) who are independent of the executive and who may review activities of the executive government and report directly to Parliament.
+The Commissioner is one of three officers of Parliament (the others being the Ombudsman and the Controller and Auditor-General) who are independent of the executive and who may review activities of the executive government and report directly to Parliament.

 The Commissioner's role is to review and provide advice on environmental issues and the system of agencies and processes established by the Government to manage the environment.
 The primary objective of the office is to contribute to maintaining and improving the quality of the environment in New Zealand through advice given to Parliament, local councils, business, tangata whenua, communities and other public agencies.